In this article: read the review of Scythe – a board game, set in an alternate reality Eastern Europe with giant mechs controlling the rural land.

 Scythe was created by Jamey Stegmaier in 2016 after a very successful Kickstarter campaign.
 It is based on the world and art built by Jakub Rozalski.

-Theme settings and artwork are one of the stars of the game, as Rozalski’s artistic style shines in all elements of the game: the board, cards, mechs, miniatures.
+Theme, setting, and artwork are some of the stars of the game, as Rozalski’s artistic style shines in all elements of the game: the board, cards, mechs, miniatures.

 Playing time: about two hours

 What is in the Box?